luizaki/luizaki/README.md

 - 🧑 pronouns: **they/she**
 - 📚 currently learning: **DiscordJS (NodeJS)**
 - 📫 reach out to me: **[Email](mailto:francinelouise.sanchez@gmail.com) | [LinkedIn](https://www.linkedin.com/in/francinelouisesanchez/)**
-- ⭐ other interests: **games, crochet, every other nerdy/geeky stuff you can think of**
+- ⭐ other interests: **games, kpop, crochet, every other nerdy/geeky stuff you can think of**

 ---